aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Illicit drugs:

-transit point for African cannabis and South Asian heroin, mandrax, and methamphetamines destined for the South African and European markets
+transit point for cannabis and South Asian heroin, mandrax, and methamphetamines en route to South Africa

 Source: CIA World Factbook